Taking it Personally

 The blink of an eye: I was in a stretch of riverine forest at Pousada Aguapé (Pantanal, Brazil) looking for ocelots with Malini Pittet and Fabiano Vargas.
 It was good night and when this cat started climbing up a tree next to me, I was ready to capture this moment.

-Up close: the story behind this photograph is described in my trip report on Botswana and Zimbabwe 2013.
-The short version is that I was in the field on foot with Humphrey Gumpo in Mana Pools, Zimbabwe and found a pride of lions feeding on a kudu bull they had taken down the previous day.
+Up close: I was in the field on foot with Humphrey Gumpo in Mana Pools, Zimbabwe.
+We were following a pride of lions feeding on a kudu bull they had taken down the previous day.
 This subadult male, together with three brothers was being pushed into dispersal, but for a last time the pride tolerated the young lions near this kill.

 Surprise I: it was cold morning in Brazil's Atlantic Rainforest and I was photographing birds around the lodge in Parque do Zizo when I heard some woodpeckers announcing their arrival with loud, high-pitched calls.
 Seconds later this beautiful Yellow-fronted woodpecker perched next to me.